flownzu/TraktTV-UpdateClient/README.md

 - [ ] General code clean-up and optimizations

-- [ ] Probably a lot of other stuff that I cannot think of at the moment
+- [ ] Offline Mode and request caching

 ####**NOTE: This program will not help you obtain illegal copies of TV-Show episodes.
 I strongly recommend getting Netflix/Amazon Prime/whatever streaming platform is available in your country.**